All Genus Open-Closed Mirror Symmetry for Affine Toric Calabi-Yau 3-Orbifolds: Introduction

 \subsection{Background and motivation}

 Mirror symmetry relates the A-model topological string theory on a Calabi-Yau 3-fold $\cX$ to the B-model topological string theory on another Calabi-Yau 3-fold $\check{\cX}$, the mirror of $\cX$.
 The genus $g$ free energy of the topological A-model on $\cX$ is mathematically defined as a generating function $F_g^{\cX}$ of genus $g$ Gromov-Witten invariants of $\cX$, which is a function on a (formal) neighborhood of the large radius limit in the (complexified) K\"{a}hler moduli of $\cX$.
 The genus $g$ free energy of the topological B-model on $\check{\cX}$ is a section of $\mathbb{L}^{2-2g}$, where $\mathbb{L}$ is a line bundle over the complex moduli of $\check{\cX}$, so locally it is a function $\check{F}_g^{\check{X}}$ on the complex moduli of $\check{\cX}$.
-A mathematical consequence of mirror symmetry is $F_g^{\cX}=\check{F}^{\check{\cX}}_g$ under the mirror map.
+A mathematical consequence of mirror symmetry is $\check{F}_g^{\check{\cX}}= F_g^{\cX} + \delta_{g,0}a_0 + \delta_{g,1} a_1$ under the mirror map, where $a_0$ (resp. $a_1$) is a cubic (resp. linear) function in K\"{a}hler parameters.
 The mirror map and $\check{F}_0^{\check{\cX}}$ are determined by period integrals of a holomorphic 3-form on $\check{\cX}$.
 Period integrals of Calabi-Yau complete intersections in toric manifolds can be expressed in terms of explicit hypergeometric functions.